 Depending on which Page Type you chose during initial setup, your item catalog will be automatically arranged in either a Shop All page or an Order Online page.
 Shop All is a retail-oriented storefront layout, where you can click through to individual item detail pages.
 Order Online is a menu-style layout, with item detail pop-ups for quickly selecting items for an order without leaving the main menu page.

 Navigate to your Shop All or Order Online page from the page drop-down menu.
 You can easily switch between either layout by clicking the 3 dots next to the page in the dropdown and choosing “Switch template”.
 Click the Item list page section to customize its layout.

-How you further organise your items depends on how many items you have, as well as the types and variations.
-As you get up and running, keep your site structure streamlined with some basic organisational tools:
+How you further organize your items depends on how many items you have, as well as the types and variations.
+As you get up and running, keep your site structure streamlined with some basic organizational tools: